 The current study had a number of methodological limitations.
-First, the Jewish and Arabs groups different in its moderators.
-The Jewish groups had two moderators – one Jewish and one Arab while the Arab groups had one - Arab moderator.
-As a result, the participants in the Jewish group had to not only cope with the intervention itself but also with the implication of interacting with a member of the other national group.
-In future studies it is recommended to compare the results of interventions conducted with moderators of the same national group as the participants with including moderators from the other national group.
-In addition, because the study was conducted only with participants living in northern Israel during a specific period of time, it did not allow to examine the effects of specific participant characteristics or certain specific security incidents – on the success of the program.
-Future studies will be able to better examine the effects of these factors and as such will allow to adapt future programs to its specific participants and circumstances in order to increase its effectiveness.
+First, the moderating conditions for the Jewish and Arab groups were not identical.
+Whereas the Arab groups had one Arab moderator, the Jewish groups had two moderators – one Jewish and one Arab.
+As a result, the participants in the Jewish group had to cope not only with the intervention itself but also with the implication of interacting with a member of the other national group.
+Future studies could compare the results of interventions where moderators are of the same national group as the participants, and interventions that include moderators from the other national group.
+In addition, because the study was conducted only with participants living in northern Israel during a set period of time, it did not allow an examination of the effects of certain participant characteristics or specific security incidents on the success of the program.
+Future studies should incorporate these factors to enable future programs to be adapted to specific participants and circumstances in order to increase effectiveness.

-It is also recommended to conduct several future studies in order to broaden our findings.
-First, it is important to examine more deeply the effects of specific cultures with different norms (e.g. of emotion expression, self exposure or interpersonal relationships) – on the impact of similar intervention processes.
-Aside from theoretical understanding, such studies will enable adapting the intervention program to better fit the culture of all participants (even if they come from different cultures).
-Secondly, it is recommended to conduct longitudinal studies that will examine the long term effects of this type of program (e.g. 3, 6, 12 months post intervention) on the participants’ attitudes and feelings towards members of the other national group.
-This type of research will enable examining to what extent the changes the participants experienced immediately after the program’s conclusion would be maintained over time and whether some program effects will only be manifested after some time.
-Finally, future studies might attempt to locate the most effective and significant elements of such intervention program – those that contribute the most to the Jewish- Arab relationships in Israel – and such, focus on them in optimal future programs.
+Future studies should also seek to broaden the findings of this initial research.
+First, it is important to examine in greater depth the influence that specific cultures with different norms (e.g., as regards expressing emotions, sharing personal history, or in interpersonal relationships) might have on the impact of similar intervention processes.
+Aside from deepening our theoretical understanding, such studies would enable the intervention program to be adapted to fit the culture of all participants (even if they come from different cultural backgrounds).
+Second, it would be useful to conduct longitudinal studies to examine the long-term effects of this type of program (e.g., 3, 6, 12 months post-intervention) on participants’ attitudes and feelings toward members of the other national group.
+This could help ascertain to what extent the changes the participants experienced immediately after the program’s conclusion would be maintained over time, and whether any program effects manifest themselves only after a certain period of time has lapsed.
+Finally, it is hoped that future research into such interventions would attempt to locate the most effective and significant elements that contribute to an improvement in Jewish- Arab relations in Israel, incorporating these components into future programs.

-Bibliography
+References

-Agmon, S., Sagy, S. & Shneider, S. (2005).
+Agmon, S., Sagy, S., & Shneider, S. (2005).
 Intergroup encounter of Israeli Jewish and Arab students: Conversion process and group identity changes.
 Mikbatz: The Israeli Journal of Group Therapy.

-Bar-Gal, D. & Bar, H. (1992).
+Bar-Gal, D., & Bar, H. (1992).
 A Lewinian approach to intergroup workshops for Arab-Palestinian and Jewish youth.
 Journal of Social Issues, 48(2), 139–154.

-Bar-Tal, D. & Rosen, Y. (2009).
+Bar-Tal, D., & Rosen, Y. (2009).
 Peace education in societies involved in intractable conflicts: Direct and indirect models.
 Review of Educational Research, 79, 557–575.

-Bar-Tal, D. & Rosen, Y. (2015).
+Bar-Tal, D., & Rosen, Y. (2015).
 Conditions for the development of peace education in societies involved in intractable conflict.
-In D. Berliner & H. Kupermintz (Eds.), Fostering change in institutions, environments and people.
+In D. Berliner, & H. Kupermintz (Eds.), Fostering change in institutions, environments and people (pp. XXX-XXX).
 Mahwah, NJ: Lawrence Erlbaum.

-Bar-Tal, D., Rosen, Y. & Nets-Zehngut, R. (2010).
+Bar-Tal, D., Rosen, Y., & Nets-Zehngut, R. (2010).
 Peace education in societies involved in intractable conflicts: Goals, conditions and directions.
-In G. Salomon & E. Cairns (Eds.), Handbook of peace education (pp. 21–43).
+In G. Salomon, & E. Cairns (Eds.), Handbook of peace education (pp. 21–43).
 London, UK: Taylor & Francis.

 Bar-Tal, D., & Teichman, Y. (2005).
 Stereotypes and prejudice in conflict: Representations of Arabs in Israeli Jewish society.
 Cambridge, UK: Cambridge University Press.

-Batson, C.D., Polycarpou, M.P., Harmon-Jones, E., Imhoff, H.J., Mitchener, E. C.,. ..
-Highberger, L. (1997).
-Empathy and attitudes: Can feeling for a member of a stigmatized group improve feelings toward the group.
+Batson, C.D., Polycarpou, M.P., Harmon-Jones, E., Imhoff, H.J., Mitchener, E. C., … Highberger, L. (1997).
+Empathy and attitudes: Can feeling for a member of a stigmatized group improve feelings toward the group?
 Journal of Personality and Social Psychology, 72, 105–118.